Beginners courses provide a progressive introduction to Tai Chi and Qigong, which includes:

 Mobilizing & Qigong Exercises

-Loosening and mobilizing exercises are practised at the start of each class to help release tension and develop awareness and articulation of movement.
+Opening and mobilizing exercises are practised at the start of each class to help release tension and develop awareness and articulation of movement.

 Principles of Movement

 Simple movement patterns are introduced – including verticality, shifting weight, rotation, stepping and co-ordination of the upper and lower body – covering the basic aspects of movement and internal focus in this Tai Chi style.
-Students progress to learn Huang Sheng Shyan’s 5 loosening exercises, which provide a framework to understand and cultivate the deeper aspects of the practice.
+Students progress to learn Huang Sheng Shyan’s 5 exercises, which also provide a framework to understand and cultivate the deeper aspects of the practice.